ElliotGarbus/KivyScrollProject/README.md

 - demo_drag_from_scroll.py - Dragging buttons out of a single ScrollView
 - demo_drag_nested_scroll.py - Dragging buttons out of nested orthogonal ScrollViews

+- demo_recycleview_simple.py - a simple RecycleView, using the new ScrollView
+- demo_reycleview_nested.py - orthogonal nested RecycleView(s)

 Obsolete implmentations - how development progressed:
 - Directory "V0 Obsolete" was an initial implementation that uses a NestedScrollViewManger to route the touches to the inner and outer ScrollView.
 Things worked nicely, but I have decided to integrate the capabilities back into